markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 Here is the thing: in this architecture, it is completely feasible to implememt the core as a functional program.
 So let's say you are an expert in tax calculation, and your organization decides to use a DSL to represent the core calculations.
-You, as a tax expert, read this tutorial here because you are now asked to "become a programmer" so you can use this DSL productively.
-If the system is built according to this architecture shown above, you can absolutely stay in the simpler, functional world.
+If the system is built according to the architecture shown above, you can absolutely stay in the simpler, functional world.
 All the complexity of handling values that change over time is "outsourced" into the generic driver part, which is written